LOANet: A Lightweight Network Using Object Attention for Extracting Buildings and Roads from UAV Aerial Remote Sensing Images: Proposed Method

-The proposed lightweight and efficient semantic segmentation network, referred to as LEDCNet, is shown in Fig.\ref{LEDCNet}.
-The proposed LEDCNet is an encoder-decoder structure.
-In the encoder part, LEDCNet takes our proposed LDCNet as a backbone, which can reduce model parameters and accelerate the computational speed.
+The proposed lightweight and efficient semantic segmentation network, referred to as LOANet, is shown in Fig.~\ref{LOANet}.
+The proposed LOANet is an encoder-decoder structure.
+In the encoder part, LOANet takes our proposed LDCNet as a backbone, which can reduce model parameters and accelerate the computational speed.
 First, an image of size 512$\times$512 is input into the backbone network LDCNet.
 And after feature extraction operation by LDCNet, four different levels of feature maps are output.
-The first three feature maps are respectively input into the Atrous spatial pyramid pooling module (ASPP)\cite{chen2017rethinking} to extract multi-scale context information.
-The three outputs are fed into the corresponding 1$\times$1 convolution operation in the Feature Pyramid Network (FPN)\cite{lin2017feature} and upsampled to the same size.
-Four feature maps of the same size are then concatenated as the input of Object-Contextual Representation (OCR)\cite{yuan2019segmentation} module.
-After the feature map is processed by OCR, it will produce a rough segmentation result and a feature map with object context information.
+The first three feature maps are respectively input into the Atrous spatial pyramid pooling module (ASPP)~\cite{chen2017rethinking} to extract multi-scale context information.
+The three outputs are fed into the corresponding 1$\times$1 convolution operation in the Feature Pyramid Network (FPN)~\cite{lin2017feature} and upsampled to the same size.
+Four feature maps of the same size are then concatenated as the input of OAM proposed by us.
+After the feature map is processed by OAM, it will produce a rough segmentation result and a feature map with object context information.
 This rough segmentation result is taken as one of the outputs of the network, and the feature maps are fed into the next step for further processing.
 Then, the feature map is processed by a refinement classification head to refine the segmentation edges.
 It consists of a 3$\times$3 depthwise separable convolution and a 1$\times$1 convolution.
 Finally, the feature map is upsampled to the size of the input image.